GuyitsWALID/manymarketsv1/SUPABASE_SETUP.md

-## Paddle Integration & MCP (Management Console) Verification
+## Payment Provider Integration & Webhook Verification
-After you configure your Paddle vendor and product in the Paddle dashboard, verify following steps:
+After you configure your payment provider and product in its dashboard, verify the following steps:

-1. Create a sandbox (or test) product in the Paddle dashboard and note its product ID.
+1. Create a sandbox (or test) product in the payment provider dashboard and note its product ID.
 2. Set the following environment variables in your `.env.local`:
   - `PADDLE_VENDOR_ID` and `NEXT_PUBLIC_PADDLE_VENDOR_ID`
   - `PADDLE_VENDOR_AUTH`